 As you can see, Five Dollar Gold Coins had a very long life.
 They were made at all the operating mints of the time.
 Many rare and scarce Five Dollar Gold Coin dates exist.

-Well struck and lustrous with pleasing orange-gold surfaces and interesting die clashing on both sides.
+Well struck with frosty mint luster and pleasing orange-gold surfaces.
+Interesting die clashing on both sides.

 CAC.
 Narrow Mill.
 Broad Mill and Narrow Mill varieties were included in the 137,382 coin mintage of this early 'No Motto' Five.
 This example is well struck and retains considerable mint luster.

 Medium D. This pleasing well circulated '43-D is about as affordable as a Dahlonega 'Five' gets.

 Very pleasing and problem-free with nearly XF detail.
 With a mintage of 88,982; this is one of the most affordable Dahlonega mint gold coins.

 An extremely flashy No Motto 'Five' with beautiful orange-gold luster.
 The strike is sharp and the surfaces are very clean for the grade.